From academia to consultancy

 It also enabled me to work for international NGOs such as WWF and Greenpeace.
 Around 2002, I was then asked to play a role in setting up the Roundtable on Sustainable Palm Oil (RSPO), which, despite its limitations, is a remarkable success story.
 Based on my experience with supply chain projects and especially RSPO, I worked on many similar issues related to sourcing of ingredients for the food industry, the use of peat and management of peatlands, land use and food security issues, and increasingly climate change.
 This included work for CAO in Washington (World Bank/IFC’s compliance office), the Michael Otto Foundation in Hamburg and the international SAI-platform (Sustainable Agriculture Initiative).

 Sharing the experience

-In this phase of my life, I am no longer working on large scale and long term ambitious projects, but I am still highly motivated to make my experience and knowledge available to any good initiative that can profit from it.
+In this phase of my life, I am no longer working on large scale and long term ambitious projects, but I am willing to make my experience and knowledge available to any good initiative that can profit from it.

 Company, Office, Retirement

 I registered my company on June 1, 1990.
 At the same time I was lucky to rent a beautiful little office in the centre of Leiden.
 After more than 23 years, I moved my office to my private addres on January 1 2014, where I continued my company until December 2020.
 The company has ceased to exist.
 I am enjoying my retired life.